18+ | Please play responsibly | Terms and Conditions apply | Commercial Content

 What Nations have Qualified for the Semi-Finals?

-This is where things get exciting as we head to the business end of the competition.
+Things get exciting now as the business end of the competition is in full flow.
 The hits get harder, the passes get sharper, and the margin for error is almost zero.
-Four teams will be left with a chance of claiming the win.
-Letโ€™s look over those we think could be in the Rugby World Cup semi-finals.

 What Nations have Qualified For Semi-Finals Rugby World Cup